Powerful Primitives in the Bounded Quantum Storage Model: Encryption Schemes

 Assume this condition is satisfied only by the function $f_n$ where $n\in [d_0]$.
 There is negligible chance that $\hat{v}_0=v_n$ and so $\advs$ cannot distinguish $f_n(\hat{v}_0)$ or equivalently $\hat{f}_0(\hat{v}_0)$ from random.
 The other values used by the oracle in the decryption query are: $v$, $S(v\|\hat{f}_0(\hat{v}_0))$ and $S'(\hat{f}_0(\hat{v}_0))$.
 Even if $\advs$ learns all these values, it does not help in determining functions $S$ and $S'$ since $\hat{f}_0(\hat{v}_0)$ is indistinguishable from random.

 At the end of this argument, $\advs$ cannot distinguish the key $k$ from random.
 Notice that the only requirement to apply this argument on a decryption query is that $\adv$ cannot distinguish $k$ from random when it submits the query.
 Hence, this argument can be applied to all decryption queries and it can be deduced inductively that $\advs$ cannot distinguish $k$ from random when it receives the challenge ciphertext.
-Let $\langle \ot(f), \ot(P_{k,f,m_b})\rangle$ be the challenge ciphertext.
-It is clear that the probability that the adversary guesses $b$ is upper bounded by $\frac{1}{2}+\negl$.
+Let $\langle \ot(f), \ot(E_{k,f,m_b})\rangle$ be the challenge ciphertext.
+By one-time program security, the adversary's access to these programs can be simulated with a single evaluation to each program.
+Hence, it is clear that the probability that the adversary guesses $b$ is upper bounded by $\frac{1}{2}+\negl$.
 This still holds if $k$ is later revealed since one-time programs disappear after their transmission ends by Theorem \ref{main poly}.
-Unclonability also follows from the unclonability of one-time programs.

 \end{proof}